 This can be a powerful motivator to get you to make better choices.
 The quantified self also feeds into this if there were other health markers that we could easily measure then that would also help motivate us to be healthier.

 One example could be blood sugar levels and insulin sensitivity – if we eat a lot of sugary food then our insulin sensitivity goes down but eating healthier and eating less sugary food could be a good way of combating that.

 This would be even more specific than weighing yourself as that can be misleading, as sometimes you could be putting muscle on.
-With all these things you know that eating a chocolate could be bad for you but if you could be more concrete in the way you quantify this then that spurs you on to make better decisions.
+With all these things you know that eating a bar of chocolate could be bad for you but if you could be more concrete in the way you quantify this then that spurs you on to make better decisions.

-It is also possible to overdo it with feedback loops, or to look at the wrong information which leads you down the wrong path for a particular thing.
+It is also possible to overdo it with feedback loops or to look at the wrong information which leads you down the wrong path for a particular thing.

 In business: It could be looking at total revenue or hits instead of looking at conversions or profit.
-You could think you’re doing the right thing but in reality you aren’t and it may be doing more harm than good.
+You could think you’re doing the right thing but in reality, you aren’t and it may be doing more harm than good.

-Hopefully I’ve given some compelling arguments into trying to incorporate feedback loops more into your business and daily life.
+Hopefully, I’ve given some compelling arguments into trying to incorporate feedback loops more into your business and daily life.
 They can be a powerful way to motivate and to focus your thoughts.
 Part of the reason why they work is that you move from being in a qualitative mindset to a more quantitative mindset, which helps you move past your biases and bad habits.